Fertility Diary: I’m A Queer Woman Doing Fertility Treatments Solo

 Welcome to Refinery29’s Fertility Diaries, where people chronicle their joyous, painful, and sometimes complicated paths to parenthood.
-Today, we hear from Christine Smith, a 34-year-old woman in Sacramento, CA, who decided to undergo fertility treatments solo after coming out in her 30s.
+Today, we hear from Christine Smith, a 34-year-old woman in California, who decided to undergo fertility treatments solo after coming out in her 30s.

 “When I was a kid, I imagined I’d have two-point-five kids, a dog, and a husband.
 None of that has ended up happening, except for the dog.